aktaruzzamanjoti97/aktaruzzamanjoti97/README.md

 - 📰 **FirstTrip** –
 - 🍽️ **Foodie Inventory** –

-Currently, I specialize in **scalable backend systems** and recently completed a contract at **Akbar Tech**, building a real-time communication and appointment platform serving 10k+ users.
+Currently, I specialize in **** and recently completed a contract at ****, building a real-time communication and appointment platform serving 10k+ users.

 ---
 ## 🗓️ 4-Years Work Experience Timeline (2021–2025)